souravsahapartho/souravsahapartho/README.md

 ---

 <p align="center">
-  <em>“Code is like humor.
-When you have to explain it, it’s bad.” — Cory House</em>
+  <em>"Code is like humor.
+When you have to explain it, it’s bad." — Cory House</em>
 </p>